edrys-org/edrys/README.md

 ## 📸 Screenshots

-- Classes dashboard: Select what class to enter or create a new one easily on the server
+- Classes dashboard: Select what class to enter or create as many as needed
 <div align="center">
 <img src="docs/index/screen-classes.png" style="width: 80%"/>
 </div>

-- Teacher class dashbord: Teachers get an overview of all rooms and can move students around to chat
+- Teacher class dashboard: Teachers get an overview of all rooms and can move students around to chat
 <div align="center">
 <img src="docs/index/screen-teacher.png" style="width: 80%"/>
 </div>